 University of South Dakota Department of Communications Sciences and Disorders — serves as a clinical service center for children and adults in need of diagnostic, therapeutic and counseling services for a wide variety of communication disorders.

-University of South Dakota Scottish Rite Children’s Clinic — serves all children from birth to age 21 with speech and language disorders, regardless of family income or location.
+University of South Dakota Scottish Rite Speech Language and Hearing Clinic — serves all children from birth to age 21 with speech and language disorders, regardless of family income or location.